 UMSL PRE-LAW ADVISORY COUNCIL

 Several hundred UMSL graduates now have careers in law, and many of those lawyers work in the St. Louis area.
 Many of these UMSL graduates, and other outstanding lawyers in the community, have donated their valuable time and resources to assisting and mentoring UMSL students, and to serving on the Pre-Law Advisory Council.
 The Friends of the Pre-Law Advisory Council have established a Pre-Law Advisory Council Scholarship (see below).

 PRE-LAW ADVISORY COUNCIL SCHOLARSHIP

 Students who have identified themselves as pre-law are eligible to apply for a Pre-Law Advisory Council Scholarship, which exists due to the generosity and effort of the Friends of the Pre-Law Advisory Council.
-Information about the scholarship can be found here. (https://umsl.academicworks.com/opportunities/4681) Instructions for applying to the scholarship can be found here. (http://www.umsl.edu/services/finaid/scholarships/apply.html)
+Learn more about scholarships.
+Learn how to apply.

 UMSL ALUMNI IN LAW